stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 Note that here the cleanup method is named `close` to take advantage of the _inferred_ bean destructor method used by the Spring container.

-If we run the demo as it now stands (with the work queue blocking still present) we will get additional errors because the semaphores are never signalled.
+If we run the demo as it now stands (with the work queue blocking still present) we will get additional errors because the semaphores are never actually signalled.

 ### Work Submission